PrestigeBR/PrestigeBR.github.io/_posts/2022-04-03-intermediatebuildproduct.md

 They are the normal blueprint nodes that we all know and love from the engine but for the sake of this blog post I'll be referring to them as "K2 Nodes".

 To explain to you why these nodes sometimes "lie" to you I'll have to explain two different types of K2 Nodes in Unreal.
 They're both technically just K2Nodes and there are different ways to make them but I'll be covering the two most common types you'll be running into and referring to them as "Intermediate nodes" and "Function nodes" in this blog post.
+I won't be going too into depth so anyone can follow along.

-I'll also cover how you can visualize your compiled blueprint in-engine to help with debugging at the end of this post.
+I'll also cover how you can visualize your compiled blueprint graphs in-engine to help with debugging either your blueprints or your custom K2Nodes at the end of this post.

 ### Function nodes